Lagan Canal: Operation

 The canal was not as successful as expected.
 There were problems with water supply on the summit level, because water from the Lagan was needed by the bleaching industry further down the river, and so could not be used indiscriminately.
 Below Lisburn, there were often problems where excess water during periods of high rainfall washed away the new banks.
 The Union Locks were not completed, and work continued until 1796, while it was suggested that Owen had prolonged the work for his own benefit.
 John Dubourdieu, writing in 1802, concluded that the use of the river was a fatal flaw, and that the navigation would have been much better if the lower section had been built as a canal to the same standard as the upper section.
 The canal had been planned to enable coal from the east Tyrone coalfields to reach Belfast, but in practice, higher quality coal was imported through Belfast and distributed to the communities around the canal and Lough Neagh.

 A group of businessmen from Belfast took over the canal in 1810.
 They investigated costs for a new canal section from Belfast to Union Locks.
 Owen estimated that it would cost £42,425, and an application was made for half of this amount to the Directors General of Inland Navigation.
 They sent John Killaly to report on the plans, who suggested a new canal section from the Blackstaff river to the second lock, to avoid the tidal section near to Belfast.
-Owen's and Killaly's ideas formed the basis for an Act of Parliament obtained in 1814, but the proposals to split the navigation channel from the river and to build a reservoir at Broadwater near Aghalee to supply the summit level were never implemented.
+Owen's and Killaly's ideas formed the basis for the Lagan Navigation Act 1814 (54 Geo.
+3. c. ccxxxi), but the proposals to split the navigation channel from the river and to build a reservoir at Broadwater near Aghalee to supply the summit level were never implemented.
 However, improvements were made, towpaths were created, and traffic increased, although there were still some water supply problems.
 The canal did not make a profit, and when the Exchequer Bill Loan Commissioners refused to make a loan to fund the work, the likelihood of a new canal at the lower end receded.